Chewy Molasses Crinkle Cookies

 You have a couple of options when it comes to freezing these old fashioned molasses cookies.
 You can either freeze the cookie dough balls or the baked cookies!

-- Cookie dough – after the dough has chilled for at least 2 hours, roll the cookie dough balls and place them on a parchment-lined sheet pan.
+- Cookie dough – after the dough has chilled, roll the cookie dough balls and place them on a parchment-lined sheet pan.
 Freeze the cookie dough balls for 1-2 hours until they’re solid.
-Pop them in a freezer bag and freeze them for up to 3 months.
+Pop them in a parchment-lined freezer bag and freeze for up to 3 months.

 - Bake frozen cookie dough – let the cookie dough balls warm at room temperature for about 30 minutes.
 Roll the cookie dough balls in raw sugar.
 Then, bake the cookies according to the directions.
 They may just need 1-2 more minutes since they’ll be extra cold!